About

 I’ve spent more than 35 years in boardrooms.
 This book is drawn from what I learned there.

-I trained as an engineer, moved into management, then spent most of my career at board level as director, MD, CEO, chair, NED, and investor across fifteen businesses in manufacturing, food, retail, and engineering.
+I trained as an engineer, moved into management, then spent most of my career at board level.
+Fifteen boards as a serving director, MD, CEO, chair or investor, four of those as CEO and another four as chair, across manufacturing, food, retail and engineering.

 The largest business I ran had nearly 800 employees.
-The smallest I have chaired had four.
+The smallest board I chaired was a startup with four.

 After my first retirement from full-time operating roles in 2014, I acquired a manufacturing and retail business and ran it as Group CEO through seven years of restructuring and modernisation.
 I completed the transition to a new MD and exited in 2023.